FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Surf - The user creates a 15ft wide wave that they ride upon to attack everything in a straight line with a Standard Test, dealing 5 Magic damage to all hit before letting the user land upon an unoccupied space within that line.

-- Crabhammer - The user hammers a Target within Melee Range with their large pincer with a Standard Test, dealing 5 Physical damage; for every 6 rolled on the Test, the damage is increased by 5 Physical damage.
+- Crabhammer - The user hammers a Target within Melee Range with their large pincer with a Standard Test, dealing 5 Physical damage; this Move can Crit.

 - Hydro Pump - The user blasts a Target and optionally 1 nearby Target within line-of-sight with a Standard Test, dealing 6 Magic damage to all hit.